lvgl/blog/README.md

-# LittlevGL's blog
+# LVGL blog

 ## Writing a blog post about your experiences

-Have you ported LittlevGL to a new platform?
+Have you ported LVGL to a new platform?
 Have you created a fancy GUI?
 Do you know a great trick?
-You can share your knowledge on LittlevGL's blog!
+You can share your knowledge on LVGL's blog!
 It's super easy to add your own post:
-- Fork and clone the [blog repository](https://github.com/littlevgl/blog)
+- Fork and clone the [blog repository](https://github.com/lvgl/blog)
 - Add your post in Markdown to the `_posts` folder.
 - Store the images and other resources in a dedicated folder in `assets`
 - Create a Pull Request